SPFInfo

 exists:<domain>

 Perform an A query on the provided domain.
-If a result is found, this constitutes a match.
-It doesn't matter what the lookup result is – it could be 127.0.0.2.
+If a result is found, it matches.

 "v=spf1 exists:example.com -all"